Charleston Scaffolding Accident Attorneys

 If you or a loved one have been injured in a scaffolding accident, workers’ compensation may not be your sole source of recovery.
 If the accident was caused by someone else’s negligence, you may be entitled to additional compensation by filing a personal injury lawsuit.

-At Warner Law Offices in Charleston, West Virginia, our lawyers have decades of experience holding employers and contractors accountable when their negligence causes a worker to be injured.
+At Warner Law Offices, PLLC, our lawyers have decades of experience holding employers and contractors accountable when their negligence causes a worker to be injured.
 We offer a free initial consultation to discuss your case.